volkamerlab/volkamerlab_org/content/outreach/struc2drug.md

 experimental and computational methods.
 Many researchers work in Berlin at universities, research facilities and industry in the field of drug design or in neighboring disciplines.

-*struc2drug* is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.
+**struc2drug** is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.

-### Aim
+With this seminar, we want to

-- Bring together researchers from diverse disciplines of structural biology and drug design.
+- bring together researchers from diverse disciplines of structural biology and drug design
-- Learn about different steps and methods involved in drug development.
+- learn about different steps and methods involved in drug development
-- Create an interdisciplinary environment to think about upcoming challenges and possible solution.
+- create an interdisciplinary environment to think about upcoming challenges and possible solution

 {{< xfigure src="/images/outreach/struc2drug.png" caption="The struc2drug logo" imageclass="fit" >}}

-### Mailing list
+### Stay up-to-date via our mailing list

 Sign up to <a href="https://mailman.charite.de/mailman/listinfo/struc2drug" target="_blank"><i class="icon fa-envelope"></i> our mailing list</a> to be notified on upcoming events.

-### Upcoming dates
+### Socialize on our Discord server

+New!
+Join us on our Discord server to get in touch with us and to participate in our seminar discussions.
+To get an invite, reach out to us via <a class="icon fa-envelope" href="mailto:struc2drug-orga@charite.de" target="_blank" title="struc2drug-orga@charite.de"></a> or <a href="https://twitter.com/struc2drug" target="_blank"><i class="icon fa-twitter"></i></a>.

+### Join us for our upcoming seminars

 #### November 19, 2020 · 16:00 (CET)